Spectre.ai Dividend Token (SXDT) Market Capitalization Tops $9.56 Million

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded up 21.2% against the U.S. dollar during the 1-day period ending at 7:00 AM E.T. on April 20th.
-One Spectre.ai Dividend Token coin can now be bought for about $0.12 or 0.00000313 BTC on cryptocurrency exchanges.
-In the last week, Spectre.ai Dividend Token has traded 180.5% higher against the U.S. dollar.
-Spectre.ai Dividend Token has a market capitalization of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded up 21.2% against the US dollar during the 1-day period ending at 18:00 PM E.T. on April 22nd.
+During the last seven days, Spectre.ai Dividend Token has traded 180.5% higher against the US dollar.
+One Spectre.ai Dividend Token coin can now be purchased for $0.12 or 0.00000313 BTC on major exchanges.
+Spectre.ai Dividend Token has a market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.

 Spectre.ai Dividend Token Profile